corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/business-network-integration.md

             // Retrieve the list of identities with which we COULD have shared transaction data List<Party> businessNetworkMembers = getMembers();

-            // Check that all parties we wish to recover from are part of the business network if (!businessNetworkMembers.contains(recoveryParty)) {
+            // Check that all parties we wish to recover from are part of the Business Network if (!businessNetworkMembers.contains(recoveryParty)) {
-                throw new ManualRecoveryException("Only parties in this business network are eligible for recovery.");
+                throw new ManualRecoveryException("Only parties in this Business Network are eligible for recovery.");
             }

-            // Initiate a subFlow to kick off recovery with all business network members subFlow(new InitiateManualRecoveryFlow(recoveryParty));
+            // Initiate a subFlow to kick off recovery with all Business Network members subFlow(new InitiateManualRecoveryFlow(recoveryParty));
         }